 - Study the decomposition process with remote sensing equipment and digital/infrared imagery

-- Document ecological succession through observation, species identification and DNA analysis
+- Document ecological succession through observation, species identification, and digital photography

 - Identify common NJ mammals from skull replicas